 ADJUST THE COOKING TIME FOR FROZEN FOODS

-Make sure that you remember this about cooking frozen food: anything that’s frozen has to be completely thawed with whatever cooking method you’re using before any actual cooking takes place.
-This means that you have to adjust the cooking time to allow for that thawing.
+Make sure you remember this about cooking frozen food: anything that’s frozen has to be completely thawed with whatever cooking method you’re using before any actual cooking takes place.
+This means you have to adjust the cooking time to allow for that thawing.
 Three tips to keep in mind:

 - As a general rule, add 50% to the cooking time.
-In other words, a casserole that takes an hour to bake will take about an hour and a half to bake when frozen.
+In other words, a casserole that takes an hour to bake will take about an hour and a half to bake from frozen.